ForgiveWifi/SHA-256/README.md

 Here is how SHA-256 works:
 1. Convert data to binary
 2. Padding message
-3. Create message schedule with each block
+3. Create message schedule with each block in message
-4. Compression on each word in each block
+4. Compression on each word in each message block
 5. Convert final values after compression to hex

 <img width="1226" alt="Screen Shot 2022-04-16 at 7 00 33 PM" src="https://user-images.githubusercontent.com/85458169/163735040-e3243fb4-9203-4041-8edd-4337cc3866b4.png">